What is a Data Mart?

 The size of a data mart will differ within each functional area as some data marts require sizable storage.
-Data marts are also known to be read-only formats with controlled updates performed only by authorized personnel.
+Data marts are read-only formats with controlled updates performed only by authorized personnel.

 Types of Data Marts

 There are three major types of data marts.
-The difference between them is determined by their relationship to the data warehouse and the corresponding data sources used to create each data mart.
+The difference between them is determined by their relationship to the data warehouse and the data sources used to create them.
 They include the dependent, independent, and hybrid data marts.

 1. Dependent Data Marts

-Dependent data marts are formed as partitioned segments from an existing enterprise data warehouse.
+Dependent data marts are created using a subset of data from an existing data warehouse.
 It is a top-down structure in which all the enterprise data is stored in a central location.
-A data mart extracts a clearly defined subset of primary data from the enterprise data warehouse for analysis as and when required.

 Dependent data marts are dependent on the information extracted from enterprise data warehouses.
 The lowest level of data in an enterprise data warehouse is called granular data and acts as the sole reference point of all created dependent data marts.

 The extraction process involves restructuring enterprise warehouse data and loading it onto the requesting data mart for querying.
-It uses a logical view, which is a virtual table not physically separated from the warehouse or a physical subset.
-The data extract is a physically distinct database from the enterprise data warehouse.
+The process uses a logical view, which is a virtual table not physically separated from the warehouse or a physical subset.
+The extracted data is a physically distinct database from the enterprise data warehouse.

 2. Independent Data Marts